American Revolution trivia

 The Second Amendment, which grants Americans the “right to bear arms”, was included to ensure the viability of a civilian militia, should Americans ever be invaded, threatened or need to engage in a second revolution.

 American naval hero John Paul Jones was also embroiled in a post-revolution sex scandal.
-In 1789, Jones was arrested in Russia, after being accused of raping a 12-year-old girl.
-Jones was later released after it was revealed that the girl was a prostitute and had been sleeping with Jones consensually; the allegation of rape was a political set-up.
+In 1789 Jones was arrested in Russia, after being accused of raping a 12-year-old girl.
+Jones was later released after it was revealed that the girl was a prostitute and had been sleeping with Jones consensually as part of a political set-up.